fone4u/hadoop_explorations/search_for_snow_with_hive/README.md

 ## Create temperature and precipitation Hive tables

 Now we have properly formatted raw data ready to import into Hive.
+Let's boot up hive and create some tables!

     $ hive